 How Growing Up with a Narcissistic Parent Affects Your Romantic Relationships

-SUMMARYGrowing up with a narcissistic parent doesn’t just wound you in childhood — it creates a relational template that quietly shapes every intimate relationship that comes after.
+SUMMARYGrowing up with a narcissistic parent doesn’t just wound you in childhood.
+It creates a relational template that quietly shapes every intimate relationship that comes after.
 This post explores the specific ways narcissistic parenting affects adult romantic attachments, from the partners you’re drawn to, to the patterns that keep repeating, to what genuine healing actually looks like.

 The Relational Template Narcissistic Parents Leave